romyers/DAQCap/docs/Developer_Notes.md

         NetworkInterface.cpp
       - Implement NetworkInterface.h inside the #elifdef
       - Implement NetworkInterface::Create() inside the #elifdef
+      - Work will need to be done to make sure that necessary info gets from getDeviceList() to Listener::create().
+Probably rewrite Device to be an abstract base class.

 # TODO: Does NetworkInterface actually need to be abstract if the interface
 #       implementation is set at compile time?